14. School council president – roles and responsibilities

 During the review, the school council president contributes the voice of the community, offering insights into the school’s unique interests and needs.
 As a member of the core School Review Panel, the school council president has collaborative decision-making responsibilities.

 The key tasks of the school council president are on the following pages of this section.
-For more detail about how these tasks relate to the wider review process, and the roles and responsibilities of all participants in the review, refer to section 4 of these guidelines and to other tools and resources listed throughout.
+For more detail about how these tasks relate to the wider review process, and the roles and responsibilities of all participants in the review, refer to of these guidelines and to other tools and resources listed throughout.

 School review participants